-On Thursday 13 June shadow culture secretary Harriet Harman used Westminster University’s annual Charles Wheeler lecture to call for laws which would limit media ownership.
+On Thursday 13 June shadow culture secretary Harriet Harman used Westminster University’s annual Charles Wheeler lecture to call for laws which would limit media ownership

 , she demanded a true plurality law: rigorous ownership caps, hard limits for forced divestiture, lower limits for intervention, and various public service obligations in between.
 She mooted a 30% cap on audience share within media sectors and a 15% cap across them, and stressed the need for a “clear regime” which would remove these decisions from ministerial discretion and thereby from the influence of those who stand to lose from them.

 As she pointed out, phone hacking was “a symptom of an underlying structural problem: the power that comes from monopoly ownership.”
 Plurality, she said, “ensures that no media company can have so much influence that it feels itself immune, above the rule of law.”

 We first wish to congratulate Harman on making this speech and on standing up under the terrific pressure that the press barons bring to bear on anyone who threatens their commercial interests – the pressure to keep quiet and court their interests.
 It is an important step forward in opening up the debate about media ownership, and her coverage in the Times

 , the Guardian